abdelhai95/birthday-reminder/App/README.md

 ## Idea

-project to learn useState.
-created by John smilga at FreeCodeCamp.
+idea by John Smilga from FreeCodeCamp

+## Project

+React project to practice useState